aausek/Friend-Finder/README.md

 * This app is my first attempt at a full-stack web app and it makes use of `node.js` along with `express` npm package.

-* Check out by clickin here `heroku link goez here` !
+* Check out by clickin here [https://dry-stream-45490.herokuapp.com/] !